Tech-invite3GPPspaceIETFspace

 Up

-RFC 7396 specifies a simple patch format in JSON called JSON Merge Patch.
+RFC 7396 specifies a simple patch format for JSON documents called JSON Merge Patch.
 It allows to describe a set of modifications to be applied to the target resource representation.
+The JSON Merge Patch document is a partial representation of the resource to be patched.
 JSON Merge Patch works at the level of name/value pairs.
 The received patch document is merged into the target resource representation.
 The media type of the patch document is "application/merge-patch+json".

 Three types of patches are described in RFC 7396: